tnguyen197/workout-app/README.md

 # Gym Log

-A weight tracker for a four-day anterior/posterior training split, built to replace a notes-app page that had started contradicting itself.
+A weight tracker for my personaltraining split, built to replace a notes-app page that was getting frustrating to use.

 ## The problem

-The original notes listed four workout days, each with its own exercise list and working weights.
-Twenty-six entries in total — but only seventeen distinct exercises, because nine of them appeared on two different days.
+My original notes listed four workout days, each with its own exercise list and working weights.
+There were 26 entries in total but only seventeen distinct exercises because nine of them appeared on two different days.

 Writing the same lift down twice meant the two copies drifted apart.
-Cable Crunch had ended up at 135 on one day and 130 on another; Leg Extension at 55 and 45.
-Neither is wrong exactly, one is just older.
-When you add weight mid-workout you update the line in front of you and forget the other one.
+When I would add weight to an exercise I would have to do it in multiple places, leading to mismatches occurring.
+This flow overall was annoying to use, leading to the development of this app.

 ## The approach